nicolasroy11/RL-Augmented-Trader/README.md

 This crude method at least puts a clamp on runaway buying, the tradeoff being that in an upward trending market, the agent will only be making tiny profits, since it is saving its larger buys for lower lows.

 There are many details involved in the sizing of lots, some of which actually involved using an integral to figure out, but that is outside the scope of this description, and a patent may be pending in the near future.
+For this reason, the Lowrider repo has to be kept private until this experiment concludes.

 ### The RL Angle